Gene Wilder: 1967–1974: Collaborations with Mel Brooks

+1975–1989: Films with Richard Pryor

 In 1975, Wilder's agent sent him a script for a film called Super Chief.
 Wilder accepted, but told the film's producers that he thought the only person who could keep the film from being offensive was Richard Pryor.
 Pryor accepted the role in the film, which had been renamed Silver Streak, the first film to team Wilder and Pryor.
 They became Hollywood's first successful interracial movie comedy duo.
 While filming Silver Streak, Wilder began working on a script for The World's Greatest Lover, inspired by Fellini's The White Sheik.
 Wilder wrote, produced, and directed The World's Greatest Lover, which premièred in 1977, but was a critical failure.
 The Frisco Kid (1979) was Wilder's next project.
 The film was to star John Wayne, but he dropped out and was replaced by Harrison Ford, then an up-and-coming actor.

-1980s

-In 1980 Wilder teamed up again with Richard Pryor in Stir Crazy, directed by Sidney Poitier.
+In 1980, Wilder teamed up again with Richard Pryor in Stir Crazy, directed by Sidney Poitier.
 Pryor was struggling with a severe cocaine addiction, and filming became difficult, but once the film premiered, it became an international success.
 New York magazine listed "Skip Donahue" (Wilder) and "Harry Monroe" (Pryor) as number nine on their 2007 list of "The Fifteen Most Dynamic Duos in Pop Culture History", and the film has often appeared in "best comedy" lists and rankings.

 Poitier and Wilder became friends, with the pair working together on a script called Traces—which became 1982's Hanky Panky, the film where Wilder met comedian Gilda Radner.
 Through the remainder of the decade, Wilder and Radner worked on several projects together.
-After Hanky Panky, Wilder directed his third film, 1984's The Woman in Red, which starred Wilder, Radner, and Kelly Le Brock.
+After Hanky Panky, Wilder directed his third film, 1984's The Woman in Red, which starred Wilder, Radner, and Kelly LeBrock.
 The Woman in Red was not well received by the critics, nor was their next project, 1986's Haunted Honeymoon, which failed to attract audiences.
 The Woman in Red did win an Academy Award for Best Original Song for Stevie Wonder's song "I Just Called to Say I Love You".
 TriStar Pictures wanted to produce another film starring Wilder and Pryor, and Wilder agreed to do See No Evil, Hear No Evil only if he were allowed to rewrite the script.
 The studio agreed, and See No Evil, Hear No Evil premiered in May 1989 to mostly negative reviews.
 Many critics praised Wilder and Pryor, as well as Kevin Spacey's performance, but they mostly agreed that the script was terrible.
 Roger Ebert called it "a real dud"; the Deseret Morning News described the film as "stupid", with an "idiotic script" that had a "contrived story" and too many "juvenile gags", while Vincent Canby called it "by far the most successful co-starring vehicle for Mr. Pryor and Mr. Wilder", also acknowledging that "this is not elegant movie making, and not all of the gags are equally clever".